Places & Spaces: Mapping Science: History

 The exhibit was envisioned by Katy Börner, Sarah I. Fabrikant, Deborah MacPerson and André Skupin in January 2005, and it debuted at the Annual Meeting of the Association of American Geographers in April of that year.
-Since then, the exhibition has been displayed at more than 220 venues in 22 countries, including 15 in Europe, as well as Japan, China, Brazil, South Africa, Australia, Canada, and the United States.
+As of June 2023, the exhibit has been on display at over 382 venues in 28 countries on 6 continents.
+It showcases the work of 248 mapmakers that hail from 17 countries.
 Places & Spaces functions as an outreach component of the Cyberinfrastructure for Network Science Center, which is housed at the School of Informatics and Computing at Indiana University.